bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 chi-square is evaluated, the number of data points is used as the number of measurements.

-Second, ATHENA has no way of evaluating a measurement uncertainty ε for the XANES measurement.
+Second, :demeter:`athena` has no way of evaluating a measurement uncertainty ε for the XANES measurement.
 A value of 1 is used for ε in the equation for chi-square.